mpilhlt/llamore/README.md

         }
       ],
       "default": null,
-      "description": "Contains an issue number, or issue numbers.", "title": "Issue"
+      "description": "Defines the scope of a bibliographic reference in terms of an issue number, or issue numbers.", "title": "Issue"
     },
     "pages": {